-- 13. Right of appeal on conviction in the Supreme Court. - 14.
-Determination of appeals in ordinary cases. - 15.
-Wrong conclusion on special verdict. - 16.
-Time for appealing. - 17.
-Judge's notes and report to be furnished on appeal. - 18.
-Forms and instructions to be furnished by Registrar. - Custody of documents and exhibits. - 20.
-[Repealed by Act 36 of 1997, S. 29.]
+- 13. Right of appeal on conviction in the Supreme Court.

+- 14. Determination of appeals in ordinary cases.

+- 15. Wrong conclusion on special verdict.

+- 16. Time for appealing.

+- 17. Judge's notes and report to be furnished on appeal.

+- 18. Forms and instructions to be furnished by Registrar.

+- 18'A. Appeal by prosecutor

+- 19. Custody of documents and exhibits.

+- 20. [Repealed by Act 36 of 1997, S. 29.]

 21. Right of appellant to be present at hearing of appeal.
 PART IVA.
-Appellate Criminal Jurisdiction in matters concerning writ of habeas corpus and prerogative orders

-21A.
-Appeals in habeas corpus proceedings and in relation to pre rogative orders.

-PART V. Appellate Criminal Jurisdiction (Resident Magistrates' Courts)

-- 22. Appeals from Resident Magistrates in criminal proceedings. - 23.
-Powers and authorities of Court of Appeal.
+Appollate Criminal Jurisdiction in matters concerning writ of habeas corpus and prerogative orders 21A.
+Appeals in habeas corpus proceedings and in relation to pre- rogative orders.
+PART V. Appellate Criminal Jurisdiction (Resident Magistrates' Courts) 2 2.
+Appeals from Resident Magistrates in criminal proceedings.
+23. Powers and authorities of Court of Appeal.
+PART VA References on Points of Law or Mixed Law and Fact 23A, Appeals Reference by prosecutor.
 PART VI.
-General Provisions Relating to Criminal Appeals

-- 24. Powers of Court in special cases. - 25.
-Appeals from special verdict of guilty but insane. - 26.
-Revesting and restitution of property on conviction. - 27.
-Suspension of sentence of death or corporal punishment. - 28.
-Supplemental powers of Court. - 29.
-Reference of case by Governor-General. - 30.
-Costs of appeal. - 31.
-Release of appellant on bail, and custody when attending Court of Appeal. - 32.
-Powers which may be exercised by a Judge of the Court. - 33.
+General Provisions Relating to Criminal Appeals 24.
+Powers of Court in special cases.
+25. Appeals from special verdict of guilty but insane.
+26. Revesting and restitution of property on conviction.
+27. Suspension of sentence of death or corporal punishment.
+28. Supplemental powers of Court.
+29. Reference of case by Governor-General.
+30. Costs of appeal.
+31. Release of appellant on bail, and custody when attending Court of Appeal.
+32. Powers which may be exercised by a Judge of the 33.
+Court.
 Procedure in Court of Appeal.
 PART VII.
-Appeals in Contempt Proceedings
+Appeals in Contempt Proceedings .34.
 Appeals from orders in contempt proceedings.
 PART VIII.
-Appeals to Her Majesty in Council (Criminal Jurisdiction)

-35. Appeals to Her Majesty in Council in Criminal Cases.
+Appeals to Her Majesty in Council (Criminal Jurisdiction) 35.
+Appeals to Her Majesty in Council in Criminal Casos.
+The inclusion of this page is authorized by L.N.
+3/2002]